 I heard a loud rumble coming from Portland and I looked up and saw a massive oil tanker going right through Hussey Sound.
 The ship came from Norway and was over 900 feet long!
 It was carrying crude oil from the Middle East and traveled all the way across the Atlantic.
 The ship dropped it's massive anchor and I saw through binoculars the Harbor Pilot climb down onto the pilot boat.

-Posted by Christopher at 4:54 AM
+Posted by Anonymous at 4:54 AM

 Thursday, May 8, 2014